rukmanigopalan/adlsgen1togen2migrationsamples/README.md

   ```

-## Steps to be followed

-### 1. Migration Framework Setup
+### Step 1.
+Migration Framework Setup

-This step will ensure that the configuration file is ready before running the azure data factory pipeline for incremental copy pattern.

-### 1.1 Download the Github repo to your local machine :
+* **Download the Github repo to your local machine** :

 ![image](https://user-images.githubusercontent.com/62351942/78865940-6105b800-79f3-11ea-9e8e-a39b597695cd.png)

-This folder contains all the source code required for the migration and validation of the gen1 and gen2 data.
+The folder contains all the source code required for the migration and validation of the gen1 and gen2 data.

  **Note** : To avoid security warning error --> Right click on the zip folder downloaded , Goto properties --> General --> Check unblock option under security section.